MilosMosovsky/graphql-faker/README.md

 In the GIF bellow we add fields to types inside real GitHub API and you can make queries from GraphiQL, Apollo, Relay, etc. and receive **real data mixed with mock data.**
 ![demo-gif](./docs/demo.gif)

+## Status

+This fork is a major extension of the [original](https://www.npmjs.com/package/graphql-faker) library.
+It has not yet been fully tested.
+Please help out!

 ## How does it work?

 We use `@fake` directive to let you specify how to fake data.
 And if 60+ fakers is not enough for you, just use `@examples` directive to provide examples.
 Use `@sample` directive to specify number of returned array items.
 Add a directive to any field or custom scalar definition: